What is the ReStore™?

 How does it work?

-The device is designed to perform ambulatory functions in rehabilitation institutions under the supervision of a trained therapist for people with hemiplegia/ hemiparesis due to stroke.
-The device is not intended for sports or stair climbing.
-It provides coordinated plantarflexion and dorsiflexion assistance to a patient’s impaired side.
-Power is transmitted through cables to attachment points on a calf wrap and a shoe insert.
+The device is designed to perform ambulatory functions in rehabilitation centers under the supervision of a trained therapist for people with hemiplegia/hemiparesis due to stroke.
+ReStore is not intended for sports or stair climbing.

 What makes ReStore different?